laserlens/provoke_metal_fab/README.md

-# Provoke Metal Fab website
+# Invoke Metal Fab website

   1. A mobile friendly website
-  2. Provides info of services provided by PMF
+  2. Provides info of services provided
-  3. Allows users to contact PMF for quotes and questions
+  3. Allows users to contact the Company for quotes and questions
     - quote form will use nodemailer to send email to business about user info
-  3. Users can get location and contact info of PMF
+  3. Users can get location and contact info of the company

 ## technologies used

   1. AngularJS
   2. bootstrap
-  3. a map API for loaction info
+  3. nodemailer
-  4. maybe a database mongodb or sql
+  4. swiper carousel